Frequently Asked Questions

 How long does copyright in a music recording last?

-In the UK, the term of copyright in a musical composition is limited to the life of the author plus 70 years, while the term of copyright in a sound recording is limited to 50 years from the date of recording.
+In the UK, the term of copyright in a musical composition is limited to the life of the author plus 70 years, while the term of copyright in a sound recording is limited to 50 or 70 years from the date of recording depending on the recording date.
 It is possible that while a musical recording's copyright has expired, the composition itself could still held in copyright by the author.
 Likewise, a composition maybe in the public domain but the recording itself still held under copyright law.

 In the UK, copyright in a musical composition expires 70 years after the end of the calendar year of the authors death (or last remaining author's death if there is more than one author attributed to the work.)
 If the author of the composition is unknown, the copyright expires 70 years after the end of the calendar year of the publication of the work.
 For example: All compositions composed by a songwriter who died in 1942 come out of copyright on 1st January 2013.

-In the UK, copyright in a sound recording currently expires 50 years after the end of the calendar year of the date of recording.
+In the UK, for sound recordings made in 1962 or early copyright currently expires 50 years after the end of the calendar year of the date of recording.
 For example: A sound recording made on 3rd October 1962 will enter the public domain on 1st January 2013.

-Update: UK copyright law is due to change in November 2013.
-Term of copyright in sound recordings will be extended non-retroactively from 50 to 70 years.
-Under this new law recordings made in 1963 will remain under copyright control until 2034.
+UK copyright law changed in November 2013.
+Term of copyright in sound recordings has been extended non-retroactively from 50 to 70 years.
+Under this new law recordings made from 1963 onwards will remain under copyright control until at least 2034.
+Recordings made in 1962 or earlier remain in the public domain.

 How can I find out more about UK copyright law?